 It pays to wait a few months and improve your credit score before committing to a bad credit mortgage loan.
 The main reason: You’ll usually snag a lower interest rate with higher credit scores.

-Tack on added charges like funding fees and PMI, which are required for certain bad credit home loans, and you might be biting off more than you can chew.
+Tack on added charges like funding fees and PMI, which are required for certain bad credit home loans, and you may be paying hefty costs.

 FAQs for financing a home with bad credit